LennaHammer/English/EVP/out/words_adjective.md

 ## 1296. psychological ## adjective
 /ˌsɑɪ.kəˈlɑdʒ.ɪ.kəl/
 [B2]relating to the human mind and feelings
-- psychological problems
+- psychological `problems`
-- He claims that the constant aircraft noise has a bad psychological impact/effect on the residents.
+- He claims that the constant aircraft noise has a bad psychological `impact/effect` on the residents.
-- We are concerned with the physical and psychological well-being of our employees.
+- We are concerned with the physical and psychological `well-being` of our employees.

 ## 1297. public ## adjective
 /ˈpʌb.lɪk/ PEOPLE
 [B2]relating to or involving people in general, rather than being limited to a particular group of people
-- Public opinion has turned against him.
+- Public `opinion` has turned against him.
-- Is it really in the public interest to publish this information?
+- Is it really `in the` public `interest` to publish this information?
-- We need to increase public awareness of the need to get a flu shot.
+- We need to increase public `awareness` of the need to get a flu shot.
-- The results will not be made public until tomorrow.
+- The results will not be `made` public until tomorrow.
-- We will not go public with the results until tomorrow.
+- We will not `go` public with the results until tomorrow.

 ## 1298. pure ## adjective
 /pjʊr/ EMPHASIS
 [B2]used to emphasize that a feeling, quality, or state is completely and only that thing
-- pure coincidence
+- `pure` coincidence
 - Her face had a look of pure delight.

 ## 1299. puzzled ## adjective
 /ˈpʌz.əld/
 [B2]confused because you do not understand something
-- He first looked puzzled, then pleased..
+- He first `looked` puzzled, then pleased..
-- I'm a little puzzled by your e-mail.
+- I'm a little puzzled `by` your e-mail.

 ## 1300. qualified ## adjective
 /ˈkwɑl.əˌfɑɪd/
 [B2]having the standard of knowledge, experience, education, or ability you need to do or be something
-- She was highly qualified to run the State Department.
+- She was highly qualified `to` run the State Department.
-- qualified applicants/candidates
+- qualified `applicants/candidates`
 - There seems to be a shortage of qualified language teachers.

 ## 1301. racial ## adjective
 /ˈreɪ.ʃəl/
 [B2]relating to people's race
 - a racial minority
-- racial discrimination/prejudice
+- racial `discrimination/prejudice`
-- racial conflict/tension
+- racial `conflict/tension`
-- racial equality
+- racial `equality`

 ## 1302. rapid ## adjective
 /ˈræp.əd/
 [B2]fast or sudden
-- The 1990s were a period of rapid change/growth.
+- The 1990s were a period of rapid `change/growth`.

 ## 1303. raw ## adjective
 /rɔː/ NATURAL
 [B2]in the natural state
 - raw sugar
-- raw materials
+- raw `materials`

 ## 1304. real ## adjective
 /riːl/ IMPORTANT